 We tend to think of a casserole as a hearty winter stew but the original “casseroles” were lidded containers such as saucepans or other heatproof cookware that could be placed into the oven or on the stove top.
 A casserole recipe is usually a two stage process – preparing and browning the ingredients on the stove top, followed by a longer hands off period while the casserole cooks in the oven.

 Long slow cooking causes the connective tissue in the meat to melt and break down producing tender meat and the lid prevents evaporation so the food cooks gently allowing the flavours to meld and develop.

-If you don’t have a cast iron or flame proof casserole that can go from the element to the oven begin your casseroles on the stove top in a saucepan then transfer them to an ovenproof dish with a lid.
+- If you don’t have a cast iron or flame-proof casserole that can go from the stovetop to the oven, begin your casseroles on the stove top in a saucepan then transfer them to an ovenproof dish with a lid.

 The beauty of a good casserole is the combination of a rich sauce, meltingly tender meat and vegetables all together in one dish.
 Since a really tender casserole can take up to 3+ hours to make but taste better on the second day making for amazing leftovers or a sublime pie filling.
 In fact why not make a big one and freeze 1/2.

 Suitable cuts of meat are generally the less expensive ones, so that’s another plus.